A Tale of the Snow Queen

 Morning dawned, and the woman found

-herself much the same as when she had laid down to sleep.
-But her memory bloomed before her, and she
+herself much the same as when she had laid down to sleep, and her memory sharp.
+She gathered what bark and winter berries she could, but it was little enough.
+Hunger gnawing, but compassion in her bones, she

 set to work in silence.